-However, it is worth noting that differences in near-surface parameterisations can also generate differences which are as large or larger than coupling differences (Gentile et al., 2022), indicating the need for continuous research and investment in observation systems of near-surface characteristics.
-Coupling is most successful when the water, heat and momentum budgets are closed, which can be challenging when model parameterisations are designed in forced mode.
-Recent parameterisation improvements taking into account coupled variables include wave coupling in the NEMO Turbulent Kinetic Energy scheme

-(Couvelard et al., 2020), or current feedback taken into account in atmospheric turbulence (Renault et al., 2019), or finally the new Wave-Age dependent Stress Parameterisation (Bouin et al., 2024)).
-In some situations, increasing the complexity of airsea exchanges can be beneficial, for example including sea spray effects on moisture and heat fluxes (Yang et al., 2019; Xu et al., 2021; Zhang et al., 2005; Bianco et al., 2011).
+However, it is worth noting that differences in near-surface parameterisations can also generate differences which are as large as or larger than coupling differences (Gentile et al., 2022), indicating the need for continuous research and investment in observation systems of near-surface characteristics.
+Coupling is most successful when the water, heat, and momentum budgets are closed, which can be challenging when model parameterisations are designed in forced mode.
+Recent parameterisation improvements taking into account coupled variables include wave coupling in the NEMO turbulent kinetic energy scheme (Couvelard et al., 2020), current feedback taken into account in atmospheric turbulence (Renault et al., 2019), and the new wave-age-dependent stress parameterisation (Bouin et al., 2024).
+In some situations, increasing the complexity of air-sea exchanges can be beneficial, for example, including sea spray effects on moisture and heat fluxes (Yang et al., 2019; Xu et al., 2021; Zhang et al., 2011; Bianco et al., 2011).

-Coupling with land and river models are also attractive to provide river-flow forecasts, especially as the coupling interface gets more complex, to include back-water effects into rivers and coastal wetting and drying (Bianco et al., 2011).
+Coupling with land and river models is also attractive to provide river flow forecasts, especially as the coupling interface gets more complex, and include back-water effects into rivers and coastal wetting and drying (Bianco et al., 2011).
 Finally, coupling with biogeochemistry and sediment transport models can provide interesting feedback on the ocean colour, with a feedback loop between thermal stratification and phytoplankton bloom, through the modulation of depth penetration of the solar heat flux (Skákala et al., 2022).
 Other feedbacks include chemistry and aerosols, where the atmosphere can then provide deposition fluxes (e.g. iron, nitrogen) to the ocean, and the phytoplankton sends back chemicals which can affect low-level cloud cover (Mulcahy et al., 2023).

 The potential benefits of using a coupled framework are also reinforced by the move towards a multi-hazard approach to predictions.
 Natural hazards from multiple sources may combine or occur concurrently.
-Large waves, storm surges, high-wind speeds, and extreme precipitation are all hazards that are likely to co-occur, and influence each other through coupled feedbacksfeedback that can compound one another (for example through over-topping).
-Coupled systems that predict thiese feedbacksfeedback may enable an improvement in the range and consistency of actionable information to be provided through hazard warnings and guidance.
+Large waves, storm surges, high wind speeds, and extreme precipitation are all hazards that are likely to co-occur and influence each other through coupled feedback and compound each other through, for example, over-topping.
+Coupled systems that predict this feedback may enable an improvement in the range and consistency of actionable information provided through hazard warnings and guidance.

-3 How extended is the use of coupled modelling for Ocean Prediction?
+3 How extended is the use of coupled modelling for ocean prediction?